ecoYu/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yu Xiaokun(Bryce) is a master's candidate in the Department of Economics at the University of Macau.
+He graduated from the School of Applied Economics at Renmin University of China with a bachelor's degree in Economics in 2023.
+His research interests include digital economics, innovation economics and quantitative economics, with a particular focus on the socio-economic impact of major historical events.
 {style="text-align: justify;"}